mukaiizawa/Paren/man/man7/paren-tutorial.md

 ) (map + '(1 2 3 4) '(100 200 300))
 (101 202 303)

-Since functions of one argument are so often used in Lisp programs, Paren has a special notation for them.  [... _ ...]  is an abbreviation for (fn (_) (... _ ...)).
+Since functions of one argument are so often used in Lisp programs, Paren has a special notation for them. [... _ ...]  is an abbreviation for ((f_) (... _ ...)).
 So our first map example could have been written

 ) (map [+ _ 10] '(1 2 3))
 (11 12 13)

 Removing variables is a particularly good way to make programs shorter.
 An unnecessary variable increases the conceptual load of a program by more than just what it adds to the length.

 You can compose functions by putting a colon between the names.
 I.e. (foo:bar x y) is equivalent to (foo (bar x y)).
 Composed functions are convenient as arguments.

 ) (map odd:car '((1 2) (4 5) (7 9)))
 (t nil t)